SvitLanaPavl/holbertonschool-simple_shell/README.md

 * Handles interactive and non-interactive mode

 ## **_Implementation and Compilation_** ##
-Clone the repository
+To start using this program, first, clone the repository `https://github.com/meisibley/holbertonschool-simple_shell.git`
-`https://github.com/meisibley/holbertonschool-simple_shell.git`

-and compile the following way
+and compile in the following way
 `gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh`

 ## **_How to use_** ##
-To start using the program, type `./hsh`.
+In your terminal, type `./hsh` to run the program.
 You will see the prompt `($)` which indicates that it is ready to receive the command.
-The commands can be *built-ins*, for instance
+Currently, this simple shell handles the  *built-in* commands, for instance,

-`cd` - change directory, followed by the path or  with the options (e.g. - for previous working directory or .. for one directory up)
+`cd` - change directory, followed by the path or with the options (e.g. `-` for previous working directory or `..` for moving one directory up)<br />
-`exit` - exits the shell
+`exit` - exits the shell<br />
 `env` - prints the current environment variables

-and they are run right away.
-However, if they are not built-ins, they are searched for in the PATH directory.
+They are run right away.
+However, if the commands are not built-ins, they are searched for in the `PATH` directory and then are executed.
+If the command is not found or the user does not have the permission to run it, there will be an error message.

 ## **_Examples_** ##